The Ecosystem Gap: What the C++ Standard Cannot Specify

 Exception handling mechanisms diverge sharply.
 The Itanium ABI uses DWARF-based unwinding; MSVC uses Structured Exception Handling (SEH) on Windows.
 These mechanisms are architecturally incompatible—not merely different conventions, but fundamentally different approaches to stack unwinding and cleanup.

-Three major implementations of the C++ standard library exist: libstdc++ (GCC), libc++ (LLVM), and the MSVC STL.
-These implementations are ABI-incompatible with each other.
-They are sometimes ABI-incompatible with themselves across versions.
+Three major standard library implementations exist: libstdc++ (GCC), libc++ (LLVM), and the MSVC STL.
+They are ABI-incompatible with each other—and sometimes with themselves across versions.

 The C++ standard specifies no build system.
 CMake has emerged as the de facto standard through market dominance rather than standardization.
 Even so, CMake usage is far from universal, and CMake itself is merely a meta-build system that generates native build files.